-Tips for flying with babies and kids on a plane.
+Tips for Stress-Free flying with babies and kids on a plane.

 Your kids may need numerous toilet breaks too.
 Get to the airport AT LEAST 3 hours before your scheduled flight departure for international, 2 hours for domestic.